victpork/binutils/README.md

 # BinUtils - turns network protocol binary stream into Go struct
-BinUtils helps to convert `[]byte` array captured from binary protocl connections into struct, just like what you have in languages like C++
+BinUtils helps to convert `[]byte` array captured from binary protocl connections into struct, just like what you have in languages like C/C++

 ### Download and install
 In command prompt: